husbycodereis/starter_mvvm_v2/README.md

 ## Technical Challenge - Movies Catalog

+## Westerops Implementation

+* Login screen: Use this email and password for succesful login. (email: eve.holt@reqres.in / password: cityslicka)

+  1. A functional Login screen with a fake service request => https://reqres.in.
+  2. Email & password controller and validation
+  3. Error Snackbar after failed response
+  4. Token Snackbar after successful response

+* Search Screen
+  1. Search feature implemented with a throttle helper method.
+The method adds a delay between each keyboard entry.
+Once the user completes typing, then the search request with the given query is initiated.
+  2. Cancel button to clean search query entry

+### Optional Implementations(Bonus)
+* MVVM design pattern
+* ​Offline Cache on login status, favorite and watchlist items
+* ​Unit Test of Local Database / Search Service / Login Service
+* Settings page implementation to logout and change theme
+* Dependency Injection with Get_It package and Lazy Singleton class Structure
+* Dark / Light Theme and it's caching
+* Lottie animations on Theme icons in Settings page

+## Challenge Definition

 This project has the following 5 screens in phones, corresponding to screenshots above.
 * Login screen
 * Search screen